-Other expense, net, consists primarily of interest expense related to our term loan and convertible notes, amortization of debt discount and issuance costs, offset by interest income, gain or loss on warrant remeasurement, gains on debt extinguishment, gains or losses on foreign exchange transactions, as well as other income.
+Other expense, net, consists primarily of gains or losses on debt extinguishment, gain or loss on warrant remeasurement, interest income, gains or losses on foreign exchange transactions, as well as other income.

-Provision for Income Taxes
+Provision for (Benefit from) Income Taxes

-Provision for income taxes consist primarily of foreign income taxes and state minimum taxes in the United States.
+Provision for (benefit from) income taxes consist primarily of foreign income taxes and state minimum taxes in the United States.
 As we expand the scale of our international business activities, any changes in the United States and foreign taxation of such activities may increase our overall provision for income taxes in the future.
 We have a valuation allowance for our United States deferred tax assets, including federal and state non-operating loss carryforwards.
 We expect to maintain this valuation allowance until it becomes more likely than not that the benefit of our federal and state deferred tax assets will be realized by way of expected future taxable income in the United States.